Healthy Food, Healthy You

 Depending on your preference proteins can come from animal or plant sources, or a combination of the two.
 Meats, seafood, eggs, nuts and seeds are all sources of protein.
 Legumes and dairy products are also sources.

-By focusing on increasing the amount of fruits and vegetables at each meal and limiting salt, added sugar and saturated fat you can overhaul your eating patterns and become healthier.
+By focusing on increasing the amount of healthy food, fruits and vegetables at each meal and limiting salt, added sugar and saturated fat you can overhaul your eating patterns and become healthier.